-Summer break has come to an end.
-But, as school gets back into full swing, books and class schedules aren't the only things to worry about.
+Time to get ready for back-to-school season.
+But, as school gets back into full swing, books, supplies and class schedules aren't the only things to think about.
+Add "keeping healthy" to the list.

 Make Back to School Healthy